 One of the only Albuquerque artists to have worked at Los Poblanos, Walter Gilbert’s craftsmanship as a ironsmith is unparalleled in New Mexico during the 20th century.
 Working closely with John Gaw Meem, Gilbert intricately crafted all the iron door handles depicting San Ysidro, the massive oversized door hinges, and even the wrought iron gates of the gardens.

 Laura Gilpin is one of the most important photographers of the Southwest.
-She portrayed the American Southwest and its people with great sensitivity, producing a fine and unique visual record both of the landscape and in particular of the Pueblo and Navajo Indians.
+She portrayed the American Southwest and its people with great sensitivity, producing a fine and unique visual record both of the landscape and Native American cultures.
 She also made her living photographing important architecture, which she captured with that same sensitivity.
 Gilpin took many beautiful photographs of the buildings and gardens of Los Poblanos, which can now be seen by visitors for the first time in over 70 years.
 A special thank you to the Amon Carter Museum for reprinting this work in our behalf.

 The formal Spanish-style gardens were designed in 1932 by Rose Greely, a pioneer female landscape architect.
 She studied a variety of art forms at several institutions, such as the Maryland Agricultural College; the Art Institute of Chicago (interior decorating); metal work in Washington, D.C.; and a year’s study of silver repoussé work and enameling on metal in Florence, Italy, before she decided to combine her enthusiasm for design and horticulture in a degree in landscape architecture.
 She attended the Smith College Graduate School of Architecture and Landscape Architecture for Women in Cambridge, Massachusetts.
 Los Poblanos is her only known work in the Southwest and features vibrant flower beds irrigated with river water, Spanish tile fountains, rose cutting gardens, winding pathways, and an allée of mature Cottonwood trees.
 Click here to read more.